 Presently, Todd represents the site in Tout Wars and the XFL, as well as being a multiple league champion in the National Fantasy Baseball Championship.
 He is a contributor to the fantasy content at MLB.com and SI.com, a frequent guest on Sirius/XM and Blog Talk Radio and an annual speaker on the spring and fall First Pitch Forum symposiums.

-In addition to his baseball and football writing duties currently with Mastersball, Brian is a long-time contributor to Rotoman’s Fantasy Baseball Guide.
-He authors the St. Louis Cardinals prospect section in the annual FOX Fantasy Baseball / Scout.com Prospects Guide and been published on FOXSports.com and Yahoo.com.
+In addition to his baseball writing duties currently with Mastersball, Brian is a contributor to Rotoman’s Fantasy Baseball Guide, the USA TODAY Fantasy Baseball Guide and the FOX Fantasy Baseball / Scout.com Prospects Guide.
+He has been published on national sites including FOXSports.com and Yahoo.com.

 Brian is a full-time writer.
 His Cardinals organization-focused site is The Cardinal Nation, part of Scout.com in association with FOX Sports and he also blogs daily at The Cardinal Nation Blog.
-Brian is a former columnist with the St. Louis Globe-Democrat and currently has a weekly column at FOXSportsMidwest.com, the Cardinals rightsholder television network.
+Brian is a former minor league columnist with the St. Louis Globe-Democrat and FOXSportsMidwest.com.
 He also has a weekly segment on KXnO FOX Sports Radio in Des Moines.

 Rob Leibowitz is entering his twenty-second season of fantasy baseball and has been a member of the fantasy baseball writing community since 1997 when he launched Rotoheaven.com.
 He then served as the editor and chief of Fantasy Insights Baseball before joining forces with Todd Zola and Jason Grey at Mastersball.com in 2001 until 2006 when Mastersball merged with Fantasybaseball.com.
 In 2008 Rob served as content manager for Fantasybaseball.com.
 In 2009 Rob wrote for Fanball's Owner's Edge and Rototimes as well as for the Rotosynthesis blog.
 He returned to the newly reconsituted Mastersball.com in the Fall of 2009.